Acas Codes of Practice set minimum standards of fairness that workplaces should follow. They cover legal requirements and good practice guidance.

 The pattern is worded in this way to cover the following points each time:

-• if a relevant Acas Code exists and an employer does not follow it, this will be taken into account in an employment tribunal
+- if a relevant Acas Code exists and is not followed, this will be taken into account in an employment tribunal

-• they must follow the law underpinning the Acas Code, not the Acas Code itself
+- employers and workers must follow the law underpinning the Acas Code

 This pattern uses 'worker' as the generic term.
 If you have used 'with the legal status of employee' before on the page, you may need to amend the wording accordingly.